rage/java-programming/data/part-8/3-similarity-of-objects.md

 <h2>Expanded vehicle registry</h2>

-Add the following methods to the VehicleRegistry:
+Add the following methods to the `VehicleRegistry`:

 - `public void printLicensePlates()`prints the license plates in the registry.